John-Otago/PhD-Plus/README.md

 The purpose of graduate research and the 'big picture':

 - Push the boundary of knowledge
-- Benefit people, the nature, or society
+- Benefit people and society
 - Make the world a better place

 The vision is necessarily 'lofty'.
 Dream big.
 Aim high.